fermarsan/aixt/README.md

 default integers size   |32 bits                            | depends on the device
 structs                 |allow functions (object-oriented)  | don't allow functions (only structured)

+## Aixt Examples
+Just like _V_, the `main` function is optional in Aixt if the source code is in only one file.

 ### Example with `main` function
 ```v